cmetolive/Delete_Expunge_eMails/README.md

 # Delete_Expunge_eMails
-Program to bulk delete or expunge or purge emails box on specified date rage at one go.
+Program to bulk delete or expunge or purge email messages on a specified date rage at one go.